 Similar to TREC and other benchmarking events, CLEF has a yearly cycle of making available registration, data, tasks, and then evaluating the results.
-In principal you can register between the moments when registration opens in January up until the submission deadline for results some time in June.
+In principal you can register between the moments when registration opens in November up until the submission deadline for results some time in April.
 You are of course better off to register as early as possible as this gives you the possibility to better work on your submission.

-We select the small number of oral presentations at the workshop based on several criteria.
+We select a small number of oral presentations at the workshop based on several criteria.
 We would like to have some of the better submissions give the possibility to present their techniques.
 Still, we would also like to give the possibility to techniques that seem interesting and innovative to be presented.
 The organization committee takes the final decisions.
 Still, all participants at the workshop have a possibility to present their work at a poster.

-As is often stated in other competitions such as TREC, the main goal is not to win the competition but compare techniques based on the same data, so everyone can learn from the results.
+As is often stated in other competitions (or better: coopetitions) such as TREC, the main goal is not to win the competition but compare techniques based on the same data, so everyone can learn from the results.
 Everyone who has been to a workshop can tell that the discussions at the posters are always very vivid and many approaches that work or do not are discussed.
 It is a chance for everyone to learn from each other.

 Automatic submission means that your system is not taking into account any information that is based on the used database nor is a user interacting with the system to improve results.
 When you modify, for example weight of feature based on learning from the collection it is already a manual run.
 Query modifications for the retrieval are also manual submissions.
 If based on first results a real user supplies feedback to the system to refine the queries, then it should be labeled a feedback run.

 Please contact us organizers if you have (preferably large) collections that could be made available for CLEF.
-We are always looking for collection with a copyright that permits us to distribute it among participants.
+We are always looking for collections with a copyright that permits us to distribute it among participants.
 Of course the content of the collection needs to fit into our strategy for it to be useful.
 Some databases might not be used directly but a year or two later.

 The tasks of ImageCLEF have been developed over a fairly long time and the method for creating them is often different from one year to another.
 It is adapted to the propositions of the participants to be really helpful in research.
 In general we try to create a realistic user model and then create tasks for this user.
-Often surveys among professionals (medical, library, …) are use or log files of systems such as demonstrations on the web.
+Often surveys among professionals (medical, library, etc) are use or log files of systems such as demonstrations on the web.
 Propositions for creating realistic tasks are also always welcome.

 Yes, you can of course propose new tasks and/or databases or other resources to us, particularly if you are willing to spend some work on this and help organizing it (which really is a lot of work).
-We can never guarantee to accept your proposition bit the organization committee discusses the possible new tasks every year.
-It is important to not run the same thing every year but to evolve with research interests in the field.
+We can never guarantee to accept your proposition but the organization committee discusses the possible new tasks every year.
+It is important to not run the same recipe every year but to evolve with research interests in the field.

 There are quite a few differences between all these evaluation campaigns but also a few similarities.
 TREC is surely the role model for CLEF and ImageCLEF with respect to organization.
 Still, TREC concentrates on text where as ImageCLEF deals with still images plus annotations for these images.
 Most annotations are also in several languages.
 The Benchathlon was more a forum to create evaluation resources but no real evaluation ever took place, although many papers were published in this context and also a database created.
 TRECVID is rather using videos instead of images as the target for retrieval but otherwise there are a few similarities as single shots of the videos can be regarded as images for retrieval.
-The spoken language can also be translated into text and is available to participants, so multimodal retrieval and since recently multilingual retrieval are covered.
+The spoken language can also be translated into text and is available to participants, so multi-modal retrieval and since recently multi-lingual retrieval are covered.
 We work together with the TRECVID organizers to avoid too much overhead.
 We are also having other user models such as medical practitioners or home photo users, whereas TRECVID rather has a BBC journalist as user model.
 ImageEval has a variety of interesting tasks but is currently fairly concentrated on the French research domain, although it is accessible to other researchers as well.
 Many tasks are rather trying to test invariance of systems or stability with respect to image changes rather than real-world tasks based on identified needs of users of retrieval systems.
 Again, we are trying to stay in contact with the organizers to coordinate efforts.
 MediaEval is a benchmarking initiative dedicated to evaluating new algorithms for multimedia access and retrieval.
 It emphasizes the 'multi' in multimedia and focuses on human and social aspects of multimedia tasks.
 MediaEval started as VideoCLEF in 2008 and then in 2010 became independent.
 MediaEval is now coordinated with ImageCLEF and in 2017 the two benchmarks' workshops will be held together in Dublin.